-This Mexican Street Corn recipe is made by grilling corn on the cob and coating it with a mixture of mayonnaise, sour cream, Cotija cheese, chili powder and lime.
-Also called elotes, this easy-to-make Mexican corn is a perfect side dish or party food for an outdoor gathering.
+This Mexican Street Corn is made by grilling corn on the cob and coating it with a mixture of mayonnaise, sour cream, Cotija cheese, chili powder and lime.
+Also known as elote, this easy-to-make Mexican corn is a perfect side dish or party food for an outdoor gathering.
 Note: Olivio butter alternatives are made with California olive oil.

 Makes 6 servings